 I have spent my career in higher education technology across the non-profit sector, proprietary education, and public and private institutions, specifically focusing on help desk support and management; computer lab operations and management; and infrastructure design and implementation.
-Since 2014, I have been serving as the Technology Operations Manager for the Libraries at University of Wisconsin-Madison, where I manage services across multiple campus libraries, spearheading projects to ensure that the libraries remain in sight of what students, faculty, staff, and partners on campus need and want out of their educational institution’s library facilities.
+Since 2014, I have been serving as the Technology Operations Manager for the Libraries at University of Wisconsin-Madison, where I manage services across multiple campus libraries, spearheading initiatives to ensure that the libraries remain in sight of what students, faculty, staff, and partners on campus need and want out of their educational institution's library facilities.

 University of Wisconsin-Madison Libraries

 Managed technology support, infrastructure, and services, while supervising an on-site and remote technology staff of up to fifty (50) at the Library Technology Help Desk and distributed library spaces.
 Oversaw support for physical spaces and assets, virtual platforms, and systems and structures that enable patron and staff access to library services.
 Guided the formulation and implementation of policies and procedures, integrations and innovations, and operational strategies.

 - Coordinated the transition of library technology support for the pandemic to a fully remote structure and back again, leading to consistent support for faculty, staff, and students, and seamless continuity of operations.

 - Centralized library technology support through the End User Computing team, resulting in a more effective distribution of support and services and improved integration of service portfolios across campus libraries.

 - Implemented a new technology circulation application, WebCheckout, effectively consolidating multiple platforms into a single centrally-supported structure.

 - Led and promoted library-focused and campus-wide diversity, equity, and inclusion initiatives to support the recruitment and hiring of underrepresented groups.